NBC Attacks Trump For Calling London Attack 'TERRORISM', Then IT Backfires! | John Hawkins' Right Wing News

 — NBC Nightly News (@NBCNightlyNews) June 3, 2017

 The implication of NBC’s tweet, of course, was that Trump was sharing unreliable information.
-And if the replies to NBC’s tweet is any indication, that implication was clearly communicated.
+And if the replies to NBC’s tweet are any indication, that implication was clearly communicated.

 “To wrap up, the president of the United States is an unreliable source,” one person said in reply to NBC’s tweet.
 That was the top reply with more than 4,000 “likes.”